Let’s write a good network engineer resume.

 We all have been there.

-The resume summary can easily be cut down in a line or two max.
+The resume summary can easily be cut down to a line or two max.
 Making a lot more real estate available to you for placing highly valuable information.

 Wouldn’t someone reading this resume summary be hooked by now?